Silent Madness: Plot

-In order to keep themselves financially secure, a mental institution in New Jersey has been making use of a "release program", in which the institution allows a handful of less-disabled paitents to be released back into society.
+In order to keep themselves financially secure, a mental institution in New Jersey has been making use of a "release program", in which the institution allows a handful of less-disabled patients to be released back into society.
 One day, however, a computer error accidentally leads to an especially unruly and homicidal patient named Howard Johns being discharged, following which he begins murdering everyone he comes across.

 Meanwhile, a psychiatrist at the institution, Dr. Joan Gilmore, has found out about the mistake that was made, and quickly gets the administrator, Dr. Anderson, to hold an emergency meeting with the rest of the staff.
-During the meeting, however, Gilmore is told that Howard Johns apparently passed away a week prior.
+During the meeting, however, Gilmore is told that Howard Johns apparently died a week prior.
 Not believing the claims, Gilmore decides to take care of the situation herself.
 Her investigations lead her to the local newspaper office, where she meets Mark McGowan, who agrees to help her out.

 Since Howard had been institutionalised on accounts of several murders that occurred at a sorority house in Barrington, New York, Mark suggests that Gilmore go undercover as a former member of said sorority, hypothesising that Howard will be returning there.
 She goes along with the plan, and introduces herself to house mother Mrs. Collins and sorority sisters Jane, Cheryl and Pam.
 Upon asking Collins about the murders, Gilmore is told that Howard was once a troubled custodian of the sorority who had fallen victim to a handful of girls forcing him through a hazing ritual, during which Howard snapped and murdered the girls with a nail gun.

 The next morning, whilst exploring the sorority building's boiler room (where the hazing murders happened), Gilmore has an unexpected run-in with Howard, but is able to get away from him.
 She goes to report the incident to Sheriff Liggett, but he refuses to help out since the hospital has told him that Howard is deceased.
 Gilmore realises that the staff of the institution are trying to cover up Howard's accidental release, but Ligget nevertheless dismisses her claims.
 Meanwhile, Anderson has hospital attendants Jesse and Virgil sent off to the sorority house to deal with Gilmore and Howard.